 Eligible taxpayers should complete forms 656 and 433-A (businesses use form 433-B) for the IRS offer in compromise application.
 You’re encouraged to use the offer in compromise pre-qualifier tool to better assess the chances of your offer being accepted by the IRS.

-Why the IRS Offer In Compromise is a Viable Tax Settlement Option
+Guide to the IRS Offer in Compromise: Is it a Viable Tax Settlement Option?

 The IRS doesn’t always recommend harsh penalties for tax defaulters.
 As a reasonable creditor, the agency understands that not everyone with debt deliberately tried to evade tax.
 It also makes sense to accommodate taxpayers who are willing to settle their debts, instead of intimidating them into hiding from the authorities.